PeppeL-G/course-material/src/courses/android-development/README.md

 Ping Pong will be used to keep track of your progress in the course, to distribute you among the lab session groups, to handle submissions of your laboratory work, etc. You should only need to use Ping Pong when you are instructed to do that on this website (e.g. when submitting your laboratory work).

 ::: warning Note to old students
 If you're an old student that took this course a previous year but still have some examination tests left to pass you take those tests as they are described this year.
+Also join this year's Ping Pong event, since the last year's Ping Pong event won't be used any more.
 :::

 ::: danger Swedish VS International Students